EEN421/EEN421.github.io/_posts/🧱 Cutting Through the Noise: Reducing Fortinet Teardown Traffic in Microsoft Sentinel.md

 At first glance, they look harmless — just logs marking the end of a session.
 But once you start scaling Sentinel ingestion, those teardown logs quietly turn into the digital equivalent of background static: expensive, repetitive, and rarely helpful from a security perspective.

-This post breaks down what we ran into, what we learned, and how we tuned Fortinet (and later Cisco Meraki) firewall logs to keep the signal — without paying for the noise.
+This post breaks down what I've learned and how to tune Fortinet firewall logs to keep the signal — without paying for the noise.

 ---

 ## 🔍 The Problem: Too Much Teardown, Too Little Value

-In Fortinet syslog output, every connection generates *two* major events:
+In Fortinet network traffic logs, every connection generates *two* major events:

 1. **Connection standup** — when a new session is created (`traffic:forward start`)
 2. **Connection teardown** — when the session closes (`traffic:forward close`, `client-fin`, `server-fin`, etc.)

 Multiply that by thousands of clients and microservices, and teardown events quickly dominate your ingestion stream.

-We initially noticed that:

-* Teardown logs made up **60–70% of total Fortinet traffic volume**
+Detection versus Investigation Value:

+I like to break down logs into 2 categories that either provide Detection Value or Investigation value.
+- Detection value helps us detect and mitigate malicious behavious in it's tracks.
+- Investigation value may not help us detect and stop a malicious act, but it's the first thing the DFIR team asks for during a post-breach investigation.

+- Network Teardown Traffic typically:
-* They provided **no new security context** (same source/destination/action as the standup event)
+* Provides **no new security context** (same source/destination/action as the standup event)
-* And they were **burning Sentinel GBs** — driving up cost with zero detection benefit
+* And they **burn Sentinel GBs** — driving up cost with zero detection benefit

-That’s when we stepped back and asked: *do teardown logs really help us detect or respond to threats faster?*
+That’s when I stepped back and asked: *do teardown logs really help us detect or respond to threats faster?*

 ---